 Renewing your dog breeding licence online is quick and simple:

-If you want to breed dogs for commercial sale you will require a dog breeding licence and you are not sure whether you fall into this category, please contact the licensing team, by using one of the following ways:
+If you want to breed dogs for commercial sale you will require a dog breeding licence.
+If you are not sure whether you fall into this category, please contact the licensing team at the email below:

 Dog Breeding policy (word 541kb, opens in new window)